UVADS/orientation-technical/tech-stack/2026-09-24-claude-workflow/README.md

 ## Skills

+### When and Why
+You could just put it all into CLAUDE.md but ... that costs

+> [!NOTE] Skills only load on use

-1. you could just put it all into CLAUDE.md but, that costs, and isn't agile and connected to / commands
+, and isn't agile and connected to / commands

 2. repeated instructions (instead of pasting the same multi-step prompt into chat every time)
 3. something you keep re-explaining to Claude